awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancer-getting-started.md

 1. For **Listeners**, keep the default, which is a listener that accepts TCP traffic on port 80\.

 1. For **Availability Zones**, select the VPC that you used for your EC2 instances\.
-For each Availability Zone that you used to launch your EC2 instances, select the Availability Zone and then select the public subnet for that Availability Zone\.
+For each Availability Zone that you used to launch your EC2 instances, select the Availability Zone and then select one public subnet for that Availability Zone\.

-   When you create an internet\-facing load balancer, you can optionally select an Elastic IP address from **Elastic IP**\.
-This provides your load balancer node with a static IPv4 address\.
+   By default, AWS assigns an IPv4 address to each load balancer node from the subnet for its Availability Zone\.
+Alternatively, if you create an internet\-facing load balancer, you can select an Elastic IP address for each Availability Zone\.
+This provides your load balancer with static IP addresses\.

 1. Choose **Next: Configure Routing**\.